anoopkcn/obsidian-reference-map/README.md

 You can also use the [BRAT](https://github.com/TfTHacker/obsidian42-brat/) plugin to install the latest release.

 ## Features
-Identifies research literature ID's from the current document and displays a map of references and citations.
-The map can be used to navigate to the references and citations.
+- [x] Identifies research literature ID's from the current document and displays a map of references and citations.
+- [x] Copy metadata and bibtex to the clipboard.
+- [x] Open PDF if available
+- [x] Open paper in [semanticscholar](https://www.semanticscholar.org/)
+- [x] Open author's details in [semanticscholar](https://www.semanticscholar.org/)
+- [x] List citations
+- [x] List references
+- [x] Search references and Citations list
+- [ ] Sorting of references and citations
+- [ ] Get references via title of the paper
+- [ ] Get references via author's name

-**NOTE**: papers are ordered according to the publish date.
+**NOTE**:Papers are ordered according to the publish date.

 ![obsidian-reference-map-demo](./images/obsidian-reference-map.png)